doates625/random_m/README.md

 - randu : Function for generating uniform distribution numbers

 ### Cloning and Submodules
-Clone this repo as '+random_m' and add the containing dir to the Matlab path.
+Clone this repo as '+random' and add the containing dir to the Matlab path.